 Food & Drink Outlets

 The café is located next door to the reception and accessed by a gently sloping flagged path; it is about 20 metres from the parking space allocated to people with mobility difficulties.
 There is a level access with a clear width of 900mm.
-There are a mixtures of dining tables and chairs and leather sofas with coffee tables - all of which can be moved.
 The café is open 7 days a week from 9 a.m. to 5 p.m. as a minimum.
 There is 30 minutes free WiFi on each device you have with you.
 There is a call button in the café adjacent the door towards the toilets which will call attention.

 The nearest parking (other than that on your pitch) is about 50 metres from the laundrette door.

 The building also contains a laundrette with sinks, washing machine and dryer.
 There is a level access into the laundrette and space to turn a wheel chair although as the washing machine is top-loading, it is not well-suited to wheel chair users.
 Washing up sinks are also available in a separate annexe on the side of the amenity building but these are also better suited to occasional wheel chair users because they have limited turning space.